Pruning Fig Trees | How Much to Prune & How to Keep Them Small

 Pruning affects several key aspects of fig tree health and productivity:

-2. Improving Fruiting: It can promote earlier fruiting or extend the harvest season.
+Improving Fruiting: Pruning can result in earlier or later fruiting extending the harvest season.

-3. Size Management: Pruning can keep the tree at a manageable size, making maintenance and harvesting easier.
+Size Management: Pruning can keep a fig tree at a manageable size, making maintenance and harvesting easier.

-4. Misguided pruning can have the opposite effect, leading to poor fruiting and excessive growth.
+Misguided pruning can have the opposite effect, leading to poor fruiting and excessive uncontrollable growth.

 This guide will cover the when, why, and how of pruning fig trees.